dennisXZX/web-developer-notes/Laravel.md

     to: /home/vagrant/code/project2/public
 ```

-Everytime the sites property is changes you need to run `vagrant reload --provision`.
+Everytime the 'sites' property is changed you need to run `vagrant reload --provision`.

 6. Change the hosts file